 SWQB has been collecting fish community data from select streams, lakes, and reservoirs since 2000.
 SWQB has collated available data to begin exploring the feasibility of biological assessment techniques using fish assemblages in select waterbody types.
 Cold water streams tend to be lacking in species diversity, making development of fish assemblage-based biological assessment challenging.
-SWQB, EPA, and TetraTech are currently working together to develop a Biological Condition Gradient (BCG) for the Middle Rio Grande and other large, sandy-bottom rivers in the state using both fish and benthic macroinvertebrate assemblages.
+In 2019 SWQB, EPA, and TetraTech worked together to develop a Biological Condition Gradient (BCG) for the Middle Rio Grande and other large, sandy-bottom rivers in the state using both fish and benthic macroinvertebrate assemblages.

-3.1.1.4 Sandy-Bottom Rivers Biological Condition Gradient Model
+3.1.1.4 Sandy-Bottom Rivers Biological Condition Gradient (BCG) Model

 In 2019-2020, SWQB participated in a workgroup of regional and national macroinvertebrate and fish biology experts to develop a biological condition gradient (BCG) model for the Middle Rio Grande.
 The BCG is a useful tool in establishing restoration goals and assessment thresholds in the absence of reference conditions.
 The expert panels reviewed published taxa sensitivity and historic biological community data to assign ecological function scores to benthic macroinvertebrate and fish community samples from Middle Rio Grande sites.
 The workgroup then validated the BCG model using regional taxonomic assemblage data from the National Rivers and Streams Assessment (NRSA).
 As a result, the BCG model is applicable to sandy-bottom rivers in the southwest and may be used to develop thresholds applicable to other rivers in New Mexico.
-The Biological Condition Gradient (BCG) model underwent peer review for publication in a scientific journal (Hughes et al. 2022).
-SWQB will evaluate the incorporation of the BCG into the next revision of the CALM and will also consider an environment in which to include stakeholders in the implementation phase of the Biological Condition Gradient (BCG) model.
-The intent of including information on the BCG in this section of the CALM is to further inform stakeholders that this model is in the initial stages of development for assessment of large sandy-bottom rivers in New Mexico.
+The BCG model underwent peer review for publication in a scientific journal (Hughes et al. 2022).
+In 2024 TetraTech developed an Rshiny app (https://tetratech-wtr-wne.shinyapps.io/NM_BCGCalc/) to calculate BCG scores for large sandy-bottom rivers using the BCG.
+SWQB and EPA are currently exploring ways to implement the BCG as well as potentially expand its application to a regional model.
+SWQB anticipates a delay in incorporation of the BCG into the CALM until its regional application is explored, at which time SWQB will include stakeholders in the implementation phase of the BCG model.
+The intent of including information on the BCG in this section of the CALM is to further inform stakeholders that this model is still in the initial stages of development.
 SWQB is not proposing to implement the model this assessment cycle.
 The report detailing the development, calibration, and validation of the model is available here.